-Highway projects may require adjustments or relocation of existing utilities located along or crossing the highway project.
+- Highway projects may require adjustments or relocation of existing utilities located along or crossing the highway project.
 The SDDOT has an "Advanced Utility Coordinating Process" in place that addresses all existing utility involvement.
-This process involves meeting with the utility owner and project designers to review any conflicts and determine the most cost-effective option of changing the design to avoid the existing utility or adjusting the utility.
-If the utility is required to relocate, all replacement utility easement acquisition and relocation work will be addressed and coordinated between the landowner and the utility company.

-• For additional information, please contact:
+This process involves meeting with the utility owner and project designers to review any conflicts and determine the most cost effective option of changing the design to avoid the existing utility or adjusting the utility.
+If the utility is required to relocate, all replacement utility easement acquisition and relocation work will be addressed and coordinated between the landowner and the utility company. - For additional information please contact: Sarah Gilkerson, Utility Coordinator

-Bronson Blow Utility Coordinator SDDOT Office of Road Design 700 E. Broadway Ave.
-Pierre, SD 57501 Phone: 605-773-3433 E-Mail: Bronson.Blow@state.sd.us
+SDDOT Road Design Office

+700 E. Broadway Ave.

+Pierre, SD 57501

+Phone 605-773-3433; E-Mail: Sarah.Gilkerson@state.sd.us